nnethercote/perf-book/src/benchmarking.md

   unstable features and therefore only work on nightly Rust.
 - [Criterion] and [Divan] are more sophisticated alternatives.
 - [Hyperfine] is an excellent general-purpose benchmarking tool.
+- [Bencher] can do continuous benchmarking on CI, including GitHub CI.
 - Custom benchmarking harnesses are also possible.
 For example, [rustc-perf] is the harness used to benchmark the Rust compiler.